What is En Voz Alta (EVA)?

 Develop Career-Ready Skills

-Through targeted workshops, mentorship, and experiential learning, participants gain the practical tools, cultural fluency, and confidence needed to successfully navigate and enter the peace and security sector.
+Through targeted deliverables, mentorship, and experiential learning, participants gain the practical tools, cultural fluency, and confidence needed to successfully navigate, influence, and enter the peace and security sector.

 Empower a New Generation of Latina Leaders in Peace, Security and Conflict Transformation

-Equipped with a strong sense of purpose and professional momentum, participants are prepared to not only advance their own careers but to actively uplift and mentor the next generation of Latinas shaping the future of national and global security.
+Equipped with a grounded sense of purpose and professional momentum, participants are prepared to not only advance their own careers but to actively uplift and insight the Latina community shaping the future of national and global security.

 Mentee Portfolio Project

 This is a cornerstone of each participant’s journey through the En Voz Alta (EVA) program.
-This reflective and creative project invites mentees to document their growth, explore their identity, and showcase the impact of their voice through a format that resonates most with them.
-Whether it takes the form of a written narrative, application processes, or conducting public presentations, the portfolio serves as both a personal archive and a public testament to their leadership journey with EVA.
+This reflective and research focused project invites mentees to document their participation, explore their identity, and showcase the impact of their intellects through portfolio items that resonates most with them.
+Whether it takes the form of a written narrative, essay, podcast episode, or pitching to the WCAPS Substack, the portfolio serves as both a personal archive and a public testament to their analytical journey with EVA.

-Mentees select 2–3 projects from the categories below, with guidance from their mentor:
+Mentees select 2–3 items, from the categories below, with guidance from their mentor:

 The WCAPS EVA Team encourages any inquires to contact us for more information at envozalta@wcaps.org